foundersandcoders/old-coursebook/patterns/week5/MockingTestingreadme.md

 ## Advantages
 Fake redis helps with writing tests in the following ways:
-- your tests won't require an actual redis
+- your tests won't require an actual redis.
-- allows you to safely run multiple tests in parallel
+- allows you to safely run multiple tests in parallel.
+- Doesn't add test entries to the real database.

 ## Disadvantages
 - the output of some commands e.g. `SMEMBERS`, `HKEYS`, `HVALS` comes out sorted alphabetically to provide for simpler texting.
 However, this means that some tests that make use of undocumented Redis behaviours such as the chronological order of retrieval for members in a set may fail when attempted with fake redis.